MAT: New Student Information

 The Los Angeles campus of the Longy School of Music of Bard College MAT Program is uniquely integrated with the campus of Heart of Los Angeles (HOLA).
 Many of the standard college facilities do not exist at the residency program site.
 There are no dormitories or dining halls.
 Graduate students are responsible for making their own housing arrangements.

-Longy does not offer on-campus housing, but we help students connect with roommates and apartments through the Longy Housing Network.
-New students who are looking for roommates can fill out a Roommate Request Form, and all roommate requests will be posted on the housing network.
+Longy does not offer on-campus housing, but we help students connect with roommates and apartments.
+Feel free to contact Monique Van Willingh at if you have questions about your housing search or would like more information about the various neighborhoods in the Los Angeles area.
 Many students have successfully found housing and/or roommates through http://losangeles.craigslist.org/.
 Areas of Los Angeles you can begin your housing search include: Los Feliz, Silverlake, Echo Park, Mid-Wilshire and Koreatown.
 All of these locations are a short (15-25 minute) subway/bus ride.

 Rents in Los Angeles and the immediate surrounding communities range from $700-1200/month for a studio; $900-1400/month for a one-bedroom; and $1,200+/month for a two-bedroom.
 It is recommended that you get a roommate.
-The Longy Housing Network can offer suggestions about other prospective Longy roommates.
-Contact Elsje Kibler-Vermaas at the Los Angeles Longy Housing Network at 617-876-0956, x1700.
+Contact Monique Van Willingh at 617-876-0956, x1761.
 Rents usually do not include utilities.
 It is common for landlords to require you to pay the first month's rent, the last month's rent, and a security deposit, which is usually the equivalent of one month's rent.
 Make sure you get a receipt for every payment made to the landlord.
 If there is no damage to the apartment while you are living there, the security deposit will be refunded to you when you move out.
 As a result, the initial costs of moving into an apartment are very high but become affordable after the initial deposit.

 Arranging for Utilities